Seamless, Correct, and Generic Programming over Serialised Data: Meaning as Pointers Into a Buffer

+It is tempting to add a new primitive \texttt{assign} that takes a label $\ell$ and a word $w$ and updates the memory cell so that (\Pointer{\ell}{}{w}) now holds true.
+Its specification would be

+However with such a primitive things that were true before a program was run may have been invalidated in the process.
+Consequently the weakening principle given above does not hold anymore.
+Otherwise the following reasoning step would be valid and the memory cell corresponding to the label $\ell$ would need to contain both $0$ and $1$.

+This makes Hoare logic highly non-compositional in the presence of destructive updates: having proven a program fragment's specification using predicates mentioning the memory locations it interacts with, this result cannot be reused when proving the specification of a larger program involving additional memory locations.

+The state-of-the-art solution is to move away from Hoare logic and use separation logic~\citep{DBLP:conf/lics/Reynolds02,DBLP:journals/cacm/OHearn19,DBLP:books/hal/Chargueraud23,MANUAL:book/sfoundations/Chargueraud23} whose core idea is to have a \emph{separating} conjunction: ($P \ast Q$) states that both $P$ and $Q$ hold true but that they are talking about \emph{separate} slices of the memory.
+This allows for the safe inclusion of a similar weakening principle, the \emph{frame rule} which states that for an arbitrary predicate $R$ if $e$ can be specified using precondition $P$ and postcondition $Q$ then it also can for precondition ($P \ast R$) and postcondition ($Q \ast R$) precisely because $R$ is only talking about memory locations not impacted by $e$.

+As Rouvoet~\citeyearpar{DBLP:phd/basesearch/Rouvoet21} demonstrated, it is possible to embed separation logic in type theory but, even with best efforts, it remains a somewhat heavy process.
+Luckily for us, we do not need to.

+Our goal with this work is to process data serialised in buffers without first deserialising it as an in-memory tree.
+To do so we only need to be able to read from the buffer to analyse the structure of the inductive data stored in it.
+Although we may \emph{want} to have destructive updates in future work, for this specific task we do not actually \emph{need} them.
+Correspondingly, we will happily stick to a Hoare-style logic and its really powerful weakening principle.
+As a matter of fact, we will go even further and entirely bypass the usual explicit embedding of such logics in the host language.
+We will use \idris{}'s abstraction facilities to introduce richly typed `points to' predicates as first class values that can just be passed around, and trusted primitives that can take these pointers and reveal the shape of the values they are pointing to.

-\section{Meaning as Pointers into a Buffer}
+\section{Meaning as Pointers Into a Buffer}

-Now that we know the serialisation format, we can give a meaning to constructor and data descriptions as pointers into a buffer.
 For reasons that will become apparent in \Cref{sec:bufferfold} when we start programming over serialised data in a correct-by-construction manner, our types of `pointers' will be parameterised not only by the description of the type of the data stored but also by a runtime-irrelevant inductive value of that type.

-For now, it is enough to think of these indices as a lightweight version of the `points to' assertions used in separation logic~\cite{DBLP:conf/lics/Reynolds02} when reasoning about imperative programs.
-We expand on this analogy in \Cref{appendix:hoare} where we also discuss the connection with the combinators defined in \Cref{sec:poking}.
+Note that we will \emph{not} export the constructors to the various `pointer' types defined in the following section.
+Consequently, the only way for a user to get their hands on such a pointer is to use the library functions we provide.
+By only providing invariant-respecting functions, we can ensure that the assumptions encoded in the phantom parameters are never violated.